 - PrepTest 4 (India) – 2012

 Help us spread the word by clicking the button below, and you can download a zip folder with the complete pack of games and solutions.
+Alternatively, you can log in or sign up for a free account to download these and all our other self-study materials.

 A group of seven high school seniors—Paul, Quita, Ron, Sammy, Tim, Vanessa and Wanda—are trying to decide which of them will attend a volleyball game.
 At least two of them must attend.
 The following conditions apply: